OlegKonings/CUDA_brute_triangle/README.md

 brute force examines all possible n choose 3 triangles only once

+UPDATE: Optimized both implementations, so new times posted.

 This code goes through every possible 3 point combination of a set of points, makes a triangle of those three points, then evalutes how many other points are within that triangle.